DataDog/integrations-extras/configcat/README.md

 ### Events

 All ConfigCat related events collected appear within the Datadog Event Stream with the `source:configcat` property are  tagged with your product, config and environment names.

-To search all ConfigCat events where the environment is production for instance, use: `sources:configcat production`
+For example here is how to search for events that happened in the production environment: ```sources:configcat production```

 ![Filtering][4]